 One of the primary factors affecting the final fascia replacement cost is the choice of material.
 Different materials come with varying prices:

-👉 Wood: Traditional and aesthetically pleasing, wood fascia typically costs $1 to $3 per linear foot.
-However, it requires slightly more maintenance and is susceptible to rot and insect damage.
+👉 Wood: Traditional and aesthetically pleasing, wood fascia made from fir, pine, and spruce typically costs $1 to $5 per linear foot.
+However, it requires more maintenance and is susceptible to rot and insect damage.

 2. Home Size and Architecture

 The size of your home and the complexity of its architecture play significant roles in determining the fascia replacement cost.
-As mentioned earlier, the cost to replace fascia boards can range anywhere from $7 to $40 per linear foot for both materials and labor.
-Buildings with larger per linear foot area will need more materials and labor, potentially increasing the cost.
+Most single-story homes require 100 to 250 linear feet of fascia board.
+As mentioned earlier, the cost to replace fascia boards can range anywhere from $5 to $40 per linear foot for both materials and labor.
+Buildings with larger linear footage will need more materials and labor, potentially increasing the cost.

 Additionally, homes with intricate designs, multiple stories, or hard-to-reach areas may require specialized equipment or additional labor, further impacting the cost.